hannobraun/caterpillar/README.md

 [2024-06-03](https://capi.hannobraun.com/daily/2024-06-03), and
 [2024-06-05](https://capi.hannobraun.com/daily/2024-06-05).

-### Untyped now, dynamically typed soon, statically types later
+### Untyped now, dynamically typed soon, statically typed later

 Caterpillar is currently untyped, meaning there is only a single data type, 32-bit words, and all values are represented using those.
 This isn't a final